jcushman/perma/install.md

 ### Create your tables and fire up Django

 You should have the pieces in place.
-Let's create the tables in your database using the syncdb command.:
+Let's create the tables in your database using the syncdb command:

     $ python manage.py syncdb --noinput

-You'll need to convert your local Perma app to use South,

-    $ python manage.py convert_to_south myapp

-See where you are with your migrations,
-    $ python manage.py migrate --list

-If you haven't migrated to the latest version, apply migrate
+Then apply South migrations:

-    $ python manage.py migrate perma
+    $ python manage.py migrate

 If you want to play with the admin views, load the user and group data fixtures: